Polygamous sect leader ordered to stop Minnesota building

 Seth Jeffs applied in August to build a 5,760-square-foot building on the Minnesota land.
 The permit was approved in December.

+But the recent inspection found that “the disruption to the landscape was pronounced and has occurred outside of all relevant permits,” according to a letter sent to Emerald Industries, LLC by William Lane, planning and zoning administrator for Cook County Land Services.

+The letter, addressed to Seth Jeffs, orders him to immediately cease all site activities “until such time that comprehensive erosion and sediment controls are established and site stabilization is demonstrated.”

-A man answering a phone number listed on Seth Jeff’s application for the Minnesota land-use permit hung up on The Associated Press Wednesday.
+A man answering a phone number listed on Seth Jeffs’ application for the Minnesota land-use permit hung up on The Associated Press Wednesday.

+Seth Jeffs took a plea deal in a multimillion-dollar food-stamp fraud case in 2016.
+His brother, Lyle Jeffs, was sentenced in 2017 to prison for his role in carrying out the food stamp fraud scheme and for escaping home confinement while awaiting trial.
+He was caught in South Dakota after pawn shop workers spotted him and called police.

+Warren Jeffs, considered by the group to be a prophet who speaks for God, is serving a life sentence for assaulting two of his child brides.

 Information from: KARE-TV, http://www.kare11.com